douglaz/oxivault/README.md

 ## 🎯 Vision

-IronVault aims to revolutionize the hardware wallet ecosystem by leveraging Rust's memory safety, performance, and embedded capabilities to create a truly secure and efficient Bitcoin signing device that can run on affordable hardware while providing enterprise-grade security.
+OxiVault aims to revolutionize the hardware wallet ecosystem by leveraging Rust's memory safety, performance, and embedded capabilities to create a truly secure and efficient Bitcoin signing device that can run on affordable hardware while providing enterprise-grade security.

 ## ✨ What's New (December 2024)